hishamkaram/gismanager/README.md

-# GisManager
+# GISManager
-Publish Your Gis Data to Postgis and Geoserver
+Publish Your GIS Data to PostGIS and Geoserver